elastic/elasticsearch-docker/README.md

 ELASTIC_VERSION=6.3.1 make
 ```

-To build an image with the latest nightly snapshot of Elasticsearch, run:
+To build an image with the latest snapshot of Elasticsearch, run:
 ```
 make from-snapshot
+make test-snapshot
 ```

 ## Contributing, issues and testing